shama/grunt-benchmark/README.md

 ```

 ### Saving output
-Test results will be saved to a CSV file if a destination file is provided.
+Test results will be saved to a file if a destination file is provided.

 ```javascript
 grunt.initConfig({